embumila/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Allocating memory for an array
+Create an array of an interger